Introducing React Line Chart

 Of course, wouldn’t be fair to state that every library that implements this is bad.
 In the React realm, I am particularly fond of Uber’s React Vis.
 Again I would fail to tweak it (maybe because of my own inability).

 I have been working with React for a long time, so I knew I would have to solve this problem often.
-Then I went the natural path and tried to make my own, simple yet highly customizable, library: React LineChart – and that’s what we gonna learn today (this sounds so narcissistic.)
+Then I went the natural path and tried to make my own, simple yet highly customizable, library: React LineChart – and that’s what we gonna learn today.

 In order to learn how to use this tool and to explain some of the design decisions I made, let’s build an app from scratch.
 Enough of talking, let’s get into it!